lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 {{< image src="/img/hacktober/8_shell.png" alt="shellcode extraction" position="center" style="border-radius: 8px;" >}}

-Our first idea was to convert it into a binary file, and try to analyse it or disassemble it and figure out the created file name.
+Our first idea was to convert it to a binary file and try to analyse or disassemble it, then figure out the name of the created file.
 ```bash
 wget -O shellcode.hex https://tinyurl.com/y2ra3pzj
 cat shellcode.hex | xxd -r -p > shellcode.bin
 ```
-Using xxd we could check for any potential string, or hint or really *JUST ANYTHING USEFUL*, unfortunately no luck.
+Using xxd we could check for any potential strings, or hints or really *JUST ANYTHING USEFUL*, unfortunately no luck.
 We also tried to disassemble it with [radare2](https://rada.re/n/radare2.html) and make some sense out of it, no success here.
-Then, IDA tried to rescue us; we throw the shellcode into IDA hoping to discover something juicy and we could realise that it tries to interact with shell32.dll.
+Then, IDA tried to rescue us; we threw the shellcode into IDA hoping to discover something juicy and we realised that it tried to interact with shell32.dll.

 {{< image src="/img/hacktober/9_shell.png" alt="shellcode" position="center" style="border-radius: 8px;" >}}

-This is a Windows API what contains functions used for opening files or web pages...
+This is a Windows API that contains functions used for opening files or web pages...
 Mmmmmh...
 Let's switch to Windows then...
 Wait!
-Do you really want to run a piece of shellcode from a real malware on your PC!?!?
+Do you really want to run a piece of shellcode from real malware on your PC!?!?
 Are you mental?
 Well...
-We leave it to you to decide that...
-It had to be solved at all costs, that was all we knew...
+We leave it to you, to decide that...
+All we knew, was....
+It had to be solved at all costs!

-After careful researching (banging our head against the wall and crying) we came across to a great tool called [scdbg](http://sandsprite.com/blogs/index.php?uid=7&pid=152).
-A huge "THANK YOU" FOR THE CREATORS of this amazing tool.
-It is capable of analysing shellcode at runtime and log every details, such as API calls and interactive hooks, in a simulated virtual environment.
+After careful researching (banging our heads against the wall and crying) we came across a great tool called [scdbg](http://sandsprite.com/blogs/index.php?uid=7&pid=152).
+A huge "THANK YOU" TO THE CREATORS of this amazing tool.
+It is capable of analysing shellcode at runtime and logs every detail, such as API calls and interactive hooks, in a simulated virtual environment.
 It is even possible to integrate it with IDA.

 We need to activate report mode and API table scan to see if any function is called from shell32.dll to download or create a file.
 If yes, then we smashed it because the full path will be passed as an argument and hopefully it will be the ROAMING folder.
 So let’s see...